dfinity/ic-staking-documentation/docs/7-faq/7-2-checklist-of-confidence.md

 **2.3 [ ] Add dissolve delay to the neuron**

-a. [ ] Within air-gapped computer, craft a "add dissolve" message with `quill`
+a. [ ] Within air-gapped computer, craft a "add dissolve" message with `quill` as in 4.2 part 3

 b. [ ] Using a QR code, send the message to the Internet Computer